Get a demo of Culture Amp

 How does Financial Services Canada compare?

-People in Financial Services Canada were much more positive than average regarding Collaboration & Communication, Engagement, and Innovation.
+People in Financial Services Canada were much more positive than average regarding Feedback & Recognition, Collaboration & Communication, and Innovation.

-People working in Financial Services Canada are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Financial Services Canada are less engaged than Manufacturing India, Computer Software South Asia, Asia (100-200), and Brazil (1000-5000).
+People working in Financial Services Canada are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Financial Services Canada are less engaged than Professional Services Southeast Asia, East Asia (200-500), Civil Engineering, and Professional Services North America.

-The highest scoring question for Financial Services Canada had 91% of people agreeing that their manager genuinely cares about their wellbeing (+4% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Financial Services Canada had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+2% compared to overall) while they were generally most positive about Management.

 How long do people stay?